CodecoolBase/diligent-academy-backend-sql-basics/tasks.md

 On a given database anytime you can open the `Query Tools` to execute queries on the database.

+## Task 0: Get familiar with the data structure

+- Open the pets SQL.
+- What are the entities used in this data model?
+- What tables are created?
+- What are the relations between the tables (one, many...)?
+- What kind of constrains provide these relations?

 ## Task 1: Insert, delete, update (Data manipulation)

 Create queries to execute the following tasks.